Harshith8333/EEG-Task-Classification-ASD/README.md

 ## 🎯 What This Project Does

 This study explores how EEG signals can be used to detect ASD in children, especially during academic tasks like Block Matching, Block Sorting, and Number Matching.
-We extracted frequency-based features using the Welch method, trained multiple models, and compared their performance.
+We extracted frequency based features using the Welch method, trained multiple models, and compared their performance.

 ---